drunckj/Challenge-2/README.md

 - hint: the end is when u get a  message called "Welcome Hacker (followed by a username u have to find) "
 # STEPS TO SOLVE:
 ## Step 1: Steghide
-the answer of the riddle is seven. seven is the key with which we hid the data inside the image we can extract data from the image by
+the answer of the riddle is seven. seven is the key with which we hid the data inside the image.
+We can extract data from the image by
 ```
 steghide extract -sf ctf_updated_photo.jpg
 ```
 <img src="./screenshots/steghide.png">

 ## Step 2: Solving the ciphered output
 it is a caeser cipher with a 7 digit shift
 <img src="./screenshots/cipher.png">